-The Centre for Teaching and Learning was inaugurated in November 2017 and is the first in the State of Goa and one of the few Centres in the country.

-This Centre will educate faculty on how to go about integrating ICT in Higher Education effectively by conducting workshops, seminars and provide them with hands-on experience/training, innovate, Implement and Share different ICT tools in teaching like Simulation, Gamification, LMS, Mobile Applications, etc. develop E-content for the various courses offered by the college and other educational institutions, conduct Research related to use of ICT, Learning Analytics, Mobiles, LMS, etc. and provide Assessment/evaluation strategies to track student progression to graduation.
+The Centre for Teaching and Learning was inaugurated in November 2017 and is the first in the effectively by conducting workshops, seminars and provide them with hands-on experience/training, innovation, implementation and sharing of different ICT tools in teaching like Simulation, Gamification, LMS, Mobile Applications, etc. and develop E-content for the various courses offered by the college and other educational institutions, conduct research related to use of ICT, Learning Analytics, Mobiles, LMS, etc. and provide